TremorVideoMobile/TremorVideo-Unity-SDK/README.md

 # To Download
-Please contact the publisher team at Tremor Video to download the Unity Plugin which includes iOS and Android SDK 3.12 The Unity Plugin ships as a zip file, inside zip file includes:
+Please contact the publisher team at Tremor Video to download the Unity Plugin which includes iOS and Android SDK 3.12 The Unity Plugin ships as a zip file.
+The zip file includes:
 - **TremorVideo.unitypackage** which includes Unity Plugin and iOS Android SDK
 - **TremorVideoSample** which includes a sample app